Technology for the production of renewable energy, including wind power, has been listed as a priority of China's high-tech development.

 It also shows the government applies different polices towards different sectors in macro-control.
 While it suppresses the growth of certain sectors, it is pushing forward the development of others, he said.

 China has increased guidance and support to the development of high-tech industries since 1998, part of its program to readjust the economic structure.
-The scale of China's high-tech industries had reached 2,700 billion yuan (about USS$325.3 billion) by 2003, as compared with 1,090 billion yuan (about US$131.3 billion in 1999.
+The scale of China's high-tech industries had reached 2,700 billion yuan (US$325.3 billion) by 2003, as compared with 1,090 billion yuan (US$131.3 billion) in 1999.